 Focus on reducing debt to levels that are comfortable to manage or, ideally, pay off all debt before investing.

 - Find out more: 44 tips to pay off your debt

 Have you got spare cash to fall back on?
 Before risking your money, you need some core savings – an emergency fund to cover unforeseen events.

 The generally accepted rule is to have at least three months' salary in savings before you invest.
 Also think about upcoming costs, as needing to withdraw money quickly from investments could mean you withdraw at a loss.

 Make sure that these savings are in a high-rate savings account, by using our unique Which?
 Savings Booster tool.

-- Find out more: how much will I need to retire?
+- Find out more: how much financial advice costs

 If you feel like you're ready to invest, take a look at our investment guides which includes explanations of how investing works, and the different options available to you.